 Riley Ferguson, No. 22 Memphis roll over Tulsa 41-14

-Riley Ferguson passed for 298 yards and four touchdowns, and No. 22 Memphis shut down Tulsa's rushing attack on its way to a 41-14 on Friday night.
+TULSA, Oklahoma (AP) — Riley Ferguson passed for 298 yards and four touchdowns as No. 22 Memphis shut down Tulsa’s rushing attack on its way to a 41-14 victory on Friday.

 “Very proud of our football team,” Tigers coach Mike Norvell.
 “We knew that was one of the keys to the game, stopping the run, and our guys did a great job in doing that.
 We put some pressure on our defensive backfield, they played a lot of man coverage and we were able to attack, trying to load the box and trying to make them one-dimensional.”